MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Experiments

-In Tab.\ref{PEFT}, we conduct experiments on the 5-way 1-shot task of SSv2-Small to make a fair comparison between full fine-tuning and adaptation, which indicates the TMA module we proposed here.
-We choose ViT/B-32 as our visual encoder.
-As shown in Tab.\ref{PEFT}, our adaptation method can bring 2.6\% and 2.8\% accuracy improvements on SSv2-Small and SSv2-Full over the full fine-tuning model, respectively.
+We conduct experiments in the SSv2-Small 5-way 1-shot task to make a fair comparison between full fine-tuning and adaptation, which demonstrates the effectiveness of the FgMA module we propose.
+As shown in Tab.~\ref{PEFT}, our adaptation method leads to accuracy improvements of 2.6\% and 2.8\% on SSv2-Small and SSv2-Full, respectively, over the full fine-tuning model.
 Our adaptation method implements multimodal fusion and temporal modeling, while the full fine-tuning method does not achieve this.
-However, our method has only one-fifth (18.54M vs. 90.99M) of tunable parameters compared to the full fine-tuning method, requires 1.6G (11.9G vs 13.5G) less memory usage, and takes 0.4 (3.0H vs. 3.4H) hours less time to train for 10,000 tasks on a single RTX3090.
-The experimental results demonstrate that our MA-CLIP is fast, efficient, and has low training costs.
+However, our method has only one-fifth (18.54M \textit{vs.} 90.99M) of tunable parameters compared to the full fine-tuning method, which requires 1.6G (11.9G \textit{vs.} 13.5G) less memory usage, and takes 0.4 hours (3.0H vs. 3.4H) less time to train for 10,000 tasks on a single RTX3090.
+The experimental results highlight that our MA-FSAR is fast, efficient, and has low training costs.